Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 ### 10.1.2 Parameters

-Parameters have the same properties—automatic storage duration and block scope—as local variables.
+Parameters have the same properties --- automatic storage duration and block scope --- as local variables.
 In fact, the only real difference between parameters and local variables is that each parameter is initialized automatically when a function is called (by being assigned the value of the corresponding argument).

 ## 10.2 External Variables

 Passing arguments is one way to transmit information to a function.
-Functions can also communicate through ***external variables***—variables that are declared outside the body of any function.
+Functions can also communicate through ***external variables*** --- variables that are declared outside the body of any function.

 The properties of external variables (or ***global variables***, as they're sometimes called) are different from those of local variables: